karlhorky/pwa-tricks/README.md

 #### A) Manually Edit HTML

-Switch to the **Elements** tab of the Chrome DevTools and manually edit the HTML to match the manifest in the JavaScript above
+Switch to the **Elements** tab of the Chrome DevTools and manually edit the HTML to match the manifest in the JavaScript in **Solution 1** above

 #### B) Chrome Local Overrides